Bleach and mold

 Possibly the biggest problem with bleach is its ability to become chloramine gas if mixed with other household cleaners containing ammonia.
 These mixtures can be deadly.

 The answer to whether or not bleach will solve your mold problems is…sort of.
-Bleach will kill mold, and it is a simple and inexpensive way to get of rid of mold on non-porous surfaces.
+Bleach will not kill mold.
+But it can get of rid of mold on non-porous surfaces.
 The problem is that mold rarely only shows up on non-porous surfaces.
 Porous surfaces often have an environment that is more attractive.
+Bleach will only “bleach” the color of mold.
+It will not kill mold.

 If you are going to attempt to clean your mold problem with bleach, make sure the area is well-ventilated, wear gloves, and be thorough.
 You may want to wear eye protection to avoid splashes and burning from fumes.